 The groom should be prepared to make toasts (and respond to toasts) at the rehearsal dinner and the reception.

-12. Giving his bride a thoughtful gift the day of the wedding.
+12. Giving His Partner a Thoughtful Gift the Day of the Wedding

 Traditionally, the groom gives the bride a wedding gift of some kind (and vice versa).
-He's responsible for getting his bride something special, making sure it's wrapped and has a heartfelt note attached to it.
-They can exchange gifts the night before the wedding, or he can have a gift delivered to the bride while she's getting ready on the actual wedding day.
+He's responsible for getting his to-be spouse something special, making sure it's wrapped and has a heartfelt note attached to it.
+They can exchange gifts the night before the wedding, or he can have a gift delivered to his SO while he or she is getting ready on the actual wedding day.
 It doesn't have to be lavish, but something thoughtful like a letter and champagne will help make a special day even more magical.

-In addition to his first dance with the bride, the groom should ask his own mother and the bridesmaids to dance, as well as the maid/matron of honor.
+In addition to his first dance with the bride, the groom should ask his own mother, his mother-in-law, and the bridesmaids to dance, as well as the maid/matron of honor.

 Traditional wedding etiquette holds that one of the groom's responsibilities is planning the honeymoon as a surprise for his bride.
 Some couples, of course, want to take on the honeymoon planning together.
-Whether it's a joint effort or the groom's on his own, honeymoon planning is definitely one his duties.
-And even if the bride is involved, he can still go out of his way to plan fun excursions and dates she won't know about until they get there!
+Whether it's a joint effort or the groom's on his own, honeymoon planning is definitely one of his duties.
+And even if the spouse is involved, he can still go out of his way to plan fun excursions and dates they won't know about until they get there.

 Leave little notes everywhere.
 Post-its, chalkboard doodles, slips of paper under fridge magnets.
-This is the time to be romantic (and, yes, even cheesy)!
-Simple "I love you"s will keep the bride smiling no matter how stressful wedding planning gets!
-You can also seduce her all along the way.
-Sex kills stress, so getting it on with your bride will take the edge off of wedding planning.
+This is the time to be romantic (and, yes, even cheesy).
+Simple "I love you" declarations will keep your spouse-to-be smiling no matter how stressful wedding planning gets.
+You can also seduce them all along the way.
+Sex kills stress, so getting it on with your partner will take the edge off of wedding planning.